vuejs/apollo/docs/guide/ssr.md

 }
 ```

-You can also use the `apolloProvider.getStates` method to get the JS object instead of the script string.
+You can also use the `ApolloSSR.getStates(apolloProvider, options)` method to get the JS object instead of the script string.

 It takes an `options` argument which defaults to: